Today I’ll give you an overview of the most common facial anxiety symptoms you may experience and why they occur.

 3. Facial Redness

-Long story short, a girl I went to school with kind of freaked out at me one day (I understand now that she was dealing with major mental and emotional issues) and she cornered me and threatened to throw a chair at me.
+Long story short, a girl I went to school with freaked out at me one day (I understand now that she was dealing with mental and emotional issues).
+She cornered me and threatened to throw a chair at me.

-Writing this down seems kind of amusing now, but at the time I was absolutely terrified.
+Writing this down seems amusing now, but at the time I was terrified.